 With an associate's degree in computer science, you can major in several specialty fields that can guide your computer science career in different directions.
 A popular career in computer science is computer support specialist.
 These workers are employed by many companies to provide technical assistance to clients and co-workers including e-mail help, internet set up and hardware or software installation.

 With additional certification, you can also become a computer administrator.
 This is more of a managerial or supervisory position, as you're placed in charge of computer support workers.
 You're in charge of making sure your employer's computer network is running properly.
 If any issues occur with it, you'll resolve them quickly and efficiently.
-Regular preventative maintenance and hardware updates are necessary in this role.
+Regular preventative maintenance and hardware updates are necessary for this role.

 Healthcare is another popular field for associate degree holders.
-Each healthcare major requires a different skill set and educational background despite being in the same industry.
+Each healthcare major requires a different skillset and educational background despite being in the same industry.

 You could become a medical assistant, which is a worker who performs administrative duties on behalf of a physician.
 You'll also provide minor help with clinical duties like recording patient information.
 If you want to focus solely on administrative duties, you can become a medical records technician.
-These workers consistently process, update and create medical records for patients on the behalf of hospitals and healthcare organizations.
+These workers consistently process, update and create medical records for patients on behalf of hospitals and healthcare organizations.
 The information you'll record includes ethical, legal and medical information.

 General Studies Careers